-The Trumpeter Trail Is Open
+Attention Visitors: The Trumpeter Trail and Bison Byway are Open

 Each spring, summer and fall, the Trumpeter Trail opens to motorists, allowing visitors to take in the uplands, flowages, woods and streams throughout the property, all in one visit.
 Visitors are invited to explore Sandhill Wildlife Area on foot year-round, even through the colder months.

 The Bison Byway is a spur of the Trumpeter Trail allowing visitors to see more of the bison enclosure, then turn around, and make their way back to the Trumpeter Trail.

 The 9,150-acre State Wildlife Area was named for a series of gently rolling sandy ridges crisscrossing the property.
 Sandhill Wildlife Area lies within the bed of ancient Glacial Lake Wisconsin - an expansive region of flat, marshy land interspersed with forests covering parts of seven counties in central Wisconsin.
 The property features low, sandy uplands of oak, aspen and jack pine forests, large marshes and many flowages.
 A small herd of American bison, white-tailed deer, ruffed grouse, Canada geese, ducks, loons, bald eagles, sandhill cranes, shorebirds, songbirds, hawks, owls and furbearers find a great home here at Sandhill.
 You will find the land is a remote, quiet wildlife oasis amidst a bustling world dominated by people.